home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 ### Comments

-Adding comments to blocks of YAML, can really help the reader understand the example better.
+Adding comments to blocks of YAML can really help the reader understand the example better.

 The indentation level of the comment must match the current indentation level.
 Preferable is written above the line the comment applies to, otherwise lines